BookGin/damup/sniproxy.md

 The SNI Proxy server is installed on the Proxy.
 It will compute the HMAC-SHA256 of the Client ID in the hostname.

 The hostname should consist of Client ID and base32 encoded HMAC-SHA256.
-They have to 10, 52 bytes repectively, separated with a hyphen `-`.
+They have to 10, 52 bytes respectively, separated with a hyphen `-`.

 For example, this is a valid format: